SECTION 8: BUYING A FOREIGN FREEHOLD CONDOMINIUM IN PHUKET

 If you are seriously thinking of buying a condominium in Phuket, then you may want to read our comprehensive guide on how to do things correctly and what to expect throughout the entire process:

-Section 19 of the Condominium Act has “Five Doors” to ownership of a Thai condo by a foreigner.
+Section 19 of the Condominium Act has “Five Doors” relating to the ownership of a Phuket condominium by a foreigner.
 If any one of the following conditions are met, the foreigner may proceed to purchase a condo in their own name, provided not more than 49% of that development is already foreign owned.

-4. The person is a alien juristic person under the Announcement of the Revolutionary Council No. 281, dated the 24th November B.E.
+4: The person is an alien juristic person under the Announcement of the Revolutionary Council No. 281, dated the 24th November B.E.
 2515 (1972), and obtains an investment promotion certificate in accordance with the law on investment promotion.

-5. The person is an alien person or a juristic person deemed alien by law, bringing foreign currency into the country, withdrawing fund from a Thai Baht account of a person having a place of residence outside of the country, or withdrawing fund from a foreign currency-based deposit account.
+5: The person is an alien person or a juristic person deemed alien by law, bringing foreign currency into the country, withdrawing funds from a Thai Baht account of a person having a place of residence outside of the country, or withdrawing funds from a foreign currency-based deposit account.

-It is important to draw a distinction between using an offshore company to buy a condominium, and using a Thai company to circumvent landed property ownership rules.
-(The latter practice is discussed in greater detail under “Phuket Villas, Houses and Landed Property” on page 37.)
+It is important to draw a distinction between using an offshore company to buy a condominium in Phuket, and using a Thai company to circumvent landed property ownership rules.
+(The latter practice is discussed in greater detail under “Phuket Villas, Houses and Landed Property”).
 Here we are referring to the legal purchase of a freehold condominium, not by a foreign individual, but by a foreign company.
 Offshore company ownership solves the inheritance issue because companies do not die.

 Through a BVI company, the foreigner can control the ownership of the condo by controlling the shareholding of the company.
 In addition, should they wish to sell the condo, they need only to sell the BVI company.
 By transferring the company share ownership, the new buyer owns the company and the condo, but this may not be cost effective with lower-priced condos.